u-masato/trivia/backend/README.md

 #### POST /questions
 - General:
+  - Sends a post request in order to add a new question
   - Create new a question using the submitted question, answer, category, and difficulty score.
     Return the id of the created question, question(text), answer, category and difficulty.